dengshuyan/pawse/README.md

 ## Acknowledgements

 - Meow sound from SOUND_GARAGE
-- Special thanks to all the cats who helped test this application by walking on keyboards
+- Special thanks to all the cats who helped test this application by walking on keyboards # pawse